jordanstewart-hub/AWS/IAM-AWS-Cloud-Security.md

 IAM policies are written in JSON and are made up of statements that define access permissions.
 Each statement must include these key elements:

-Effect – either "Allow" or "Deny".
+Effect: either "Allow" or "Deny".
 This decides if the action is permitted or blocked.
 (Note: "Deny" always overrides "Allow".)

-Action – the specific AWS operations (like s3:GetObject or ec2:StartInstances) that the policy covers.
+Action: the specific AWS operations (like s3:GetObject or ec2:StartInstances) that the policy covers.

-Resource – the ARN (Amazon Resource Name) of the AWS resource(s) the policy applies to.
+Resource: the ARN (Amazon Resource Name) of the AWS resource(s) the policy applies to.
 ### Key points on IAM policies:

 - IAM policies = rules for AWS access